KESTIO

 C’est ce que la solution KESTIO Live vous propose : une approche complète sur l’ensemble des axes de réflexion, une méthodologie structurée pour éviter les « trous dans la raquette » et un accompagnement dans la durée pour mettre en œuvre la stratégie définie et la faire évoluer au plus près de vos besoins et objectifs.

-Once you've done that, setting up an effective sales organization becomes much easier (as you'll discover in our next article).
-And your car can take the start of the race with the best chances!
+Once this definition work has been carried out, setting up an effective sales organization becomes much more obvious (this is what you will discover in our next article).
+And your car can start the race with the best chances!

-To find out more about the concept of social selling and the various communication tools available, watch this webinar:
+To go further and learn more about the concept of social selling, and the various communication tools, you can watch this webinar:

 Ce contexte encourageant s’accompagne néanmoins d’importants défis à relever pour les éditeurs français de logiciels, tant dans le domaine technique que d’un point de vue RH ou commercial.